The Second Sex: Volume Two

 Presenting a child's life beginning with birth, Beauvoir contrasts a girl's upbringing with a boy's, who at age 3 or 4 is told he is a "little man".
 A girl is taught to be a woman and her "feminine" destiny is imposed on her by society.
 She has no innate "maternal instinct".
 A girl comes to believe in and to worship a male god and to create imaginary adult lovers.
 The discovery of sex is a "phenomenon as painful as weaning" and she views it with disgust.
 When she discovers that men, not women, are the masters of the world this "imperiously modifies her consciousness of herself".
 Beauvoir describes puberty, the beginning of menstruation, and the way girls imagine sex with a man.
 She relates several ways that girls in their late teens accept their "femininity", which may include running away from home, fascination with the disgusting, following nature, or stealing.
 Beauvoir describes sexual relations with men, maintaining that the repercussions of the first of these experiences informs a woman's whole life.
 Beauvoir describes women's sexual relations with women.
 She writes that "homosexuality is no more a deliberate perversion than a fatal curse".

 Beauvoir writes that "to ask two spouses bound by practical, social and moral ties to satisfy each other sexually for their whole lives is pure absurdity".
 She describes the work of married women, including housecleaning, writing that it is "holding away death but also refusing life".
 She thinks, "what makes the lot of the wife-servant ungratifying is the division of labor that dooms her wholly to the general and inessential".
 Beauvoir writes that a woman finds her dignity only in accepting her vassalage which is bed "service" and housework "service".
 A woman is weaned away from her family and finds only "disappointment" on the day after her wedding.
-Beauvoir points out various inequalities between a wife and husband whom find themselves in a threesome and finds they pass the time not in love but in "conjugal love".
+Beauvoir points out various inequalities between a wife and husband who find themselves in a threesome and finds they pass the time not in love but in "conjugal love".
 She thinks that marriage "almost always destroys woman".
 She quotes Sophia Tolstoy who wrote in her diary: "you are stuck there forever and there you must sit".
 Beauvoir thinks marriage is a perverted institution oppressing both men and women.